ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Related Works

 \section{Related Works}

 \textbf{Chaotic System Forecasting.} Forecasting chaotic systems is a central challenge in science and engineering.
-Reservoir computing (RC)-based methods~\citep{srinivasan2022parallel,gauthier2021next,li2024higher} represent a key advance: they employ a fixed, randomly initialized reservoir to lift inputs into high-dimensional state spaces while training only a linear readout.
-Concurrently, deep learning models like recurrent neural networks (RNNs) have proven effective, though they often require techniques such as teacher forcing to counteract training instabilities like exploding gradients on chaotic trajectories~\citep{brenner2022tractable,hess2023generalized}.
+Reservoir computing (RC)-based methods~\cite{srinivasan2022parallel,gauthier2021next,li2024higher} employ fixed read-in weights to lift inputs into the high-dimensional state space of a randomly initialized reservoir, while training only a linear readout.
+Deep learning models like recurrent neural networks (RNNs) often require techniques such as teacher forcing to counteract training instabilities on chaotic trajectories~\cite{brenner2022tractable,hess2023generalized}.
 More recent works aim to preserve the geometric and statistical properties of system attractors within neural operators.
-This is achieved through methods like evolution regularization with optimal transport and Maximum Mean Discrepancy (MMD), or by imposing mathematical constraints such as unitarity that leverage system ergodicity~\citep{cheng2025learning,he2025chaos}.
-Despite their success, these frameworks are specialized models, designed and trained for a single, specific system.
-This inherent lack of generalization renders them impractical for real-world chaotic systems where data is often sparse and systems are unseen, precluding their application in zero-shot or few-shot forecasting.
+This is achieved through evolution regularization with optimal transport and Maximum Mean Discrepancy (MMD), or by imposing mathematical constraints such as unitarity that leverage system ergodicity~\cite{cheng2025learning,he2025chaos}.
+These frameworks are trained for a single, specific system.
+This inherent lack of generalization renders them impractical for unseen chaotic systems, precluding their application in zero-shot or few-shot forecasting.